Published by Elizabeth Godfrey , March 7th, 2017

 Even if you regularly download and read white papers, chances are you have not considered what makes a document a ‘white paper’ and not an article, technical bulletin or something else.
 As content marketing pieces, white papers can represent very different styles with some that are much more effective than others.

 A good white paper is essentially a hybrid technical (or academic) marketing piece that is intended to educate the target audience.
-As a marketing piece, it should contain captivating subheadings that make the information easy to skim and lead the audience through the paper to the conclusion.
+As a marketing piece, it should contain captivating subheadings that make the information simple to skim and lead the audience through the paper to the conclusion.
 The subheadings should lend to the overall structure of the paper by providing clear signposting that makes the paper easy to navigate and helps establish it as a valuable educational resource.

 An Argument for Better Papers